 Once you’ve decided you want central air conditioning, there are four important factors to consider:

 - The first is the efficiency of the unit.
 This is indicated by its Seasonal Energy Efficiency Ratio, or SEER, rating.
 The higher the number, the greater the efficiency.
 The greater the SEER, the lower the operating costs.

 - Next is the capacity of the unit.
 Too large a unit will result in short operating cycles that will not adequately remove humidity.
 Too small a unit may not be able to maintain a comfortable temperature on the hottest days.
 We can help you determine the correct capacity.

 - The third is the power supply.
 We can help you determine if your present electrical power supply is adequate to handle the added load of a central air conditioner.

-Whenever you want cool, comfortable, cleaner air, consider the experts at Day Heating.
-We're dedicated to providing the very best investment you can make in ensuring the comfort of you and your family.
+Whenever you want cool, comfortable, cleaner air, consider the experts at Day Heating & Cooling.
+We’re dedicated to providing the very best investment you can make in ensuring the comfort of you and your family.
 Call today.
-Salem: 503-363-4822 and Corvallis 541-452-5111.
+Salem 503-363-4822 and Corvallis 541-452-5111